 The second option is perfect if you want the initial boost of an in-office treatment, but the ability to touch up your brightness of the teeth at home, our custom whitening trays are your best choice.
-In just two short appointments, custom fit trays are fabricated and delivered.
+In just two short appointments, our doctors create custom fit trays that are fabricated and delivered.
 Professional grade whitening material is sent home with you to whiten teeth faster and more predictably than any product available for purchase OTC.
 Within a few days, you will already notice a difference in color.
 It doesn’t take long to brighten your smile.

 Glo whitening is the only teeth whitening technology to combine gentle warming heat and safe LED light in a closed system mouthpiece to accelerate the results with optimal patient comfort.
 The benefits of Glo Professional In-Office whitening are faster, brighter results with less sensitivity than traditional in office methods.
 The At-Home Glo professional whitening allows patients to use the same technology with the highest strength of whitening that is allowed to be dispensed for home use.

 Glo whitening is perfect for patients that want to whitening quickly.
 The in-office professional whitening allows patients to have lighter, brighter teeth in an hour and is great for those that are busy at home or need their teeth lighter right away.
 The at-home whitening is perfect for patients that already have bright teeth and want to maintain a lighter shade or those that find it more convenient to whiten at home due to work/family schedule.
 Ideally, cavities have been fixed first to prevent discomfort.

 Crowns and existing fillings do not whiten with any at home or professional whitening product.
 If patients have an existing filling/crown that they do not like the shade of, whiten first and then a new filling or crown could get placed to match the new brighter/whiter teeth.